-What is a Pot Filler?
+What is a Pot Filler Faucet?

-What to Consider for Pot Filler
+What to Consider Before Purchasing a Pot Filler

 You also need to decide how many burners the faucet should get and give it enough space from cupboards and range hoods.

 The last thing you need is a leaking faucet dripping over your range.
-Choose high-quality pot filler with double safety valves and the highest plumbing ratings to save your water bill.
+Choose a high-quality pot filler with double safety valves and the highest plumbing ratings to save your water bill.

-If you make big pots of pasta, soup, or stock, pot filler will save you the work of moving a filled pot from your sink to your stovetop.
+If you make big pots of pasta, soup, or stock, a pot filler faucet will save you the work of moving a filled pot from your sink to your stovetop.
 Simply position your pot on the burner, open the valves and pour cold water into it.
 This is good news for elderly cooks or those with mobility challenges: no more hauling bulky pots across the kitchen.

 The pot filler is also a quick way to top up your kettle, water bottle, humidifier, fish tank, or other items when your sink is full.
 You can also use a pot filler to refill your coffee maker reservoir or electric kettle since these appliances typically sit next to the cooktop.